Doula Support from Experienced Midwives

 Numerous studies have shown that women who received continuous support throughout labour from a doula or midwife are far more likely to have a spontaneous vaginal birth, they are less likely to have an epidural, be augmented, have an instrumental delivery or a caesarean section.
 Women along with their partners also report having a more positive birth experience with the presence of a doula.

-Our Beloved Bumps’ Doula Team includes Natasha and Jessie – both Natasha and Jessie are certified Birth Doulas with Childbirth International as well as experienced UK & AUS Midwives that have supported countless couples during labour, birth and the postnatal period.
-Natasha and Jessie’s midwifery training and experience has given them a deep understanding of the labour and birth process, along with pain relief options and medical intervention.
+Our Beloved Bumps’ Doula Team includes Natasha and Helen – both certified Birth Doulas with Childbirth International as well as experienced UK Midwives that have supported countless couples during labour, birth and the postnatal period.
+Natasha and Helen’s midwifery training and experience has given them a deep understanding of the labour and birth process, along with pain relief options and medical intervention.
 With this knowledge and experience they are able to provide exceptional doula support.
-Natasha and Jessie’s approach to supporting couples is to remain unbiased and provide evidence based information.
+Natasha and Helen’s approach to supporting couples is to remain unbiased and provide evidence based information.

-Our midwives are both mothers themselves with young families, so not only do they have a great deal of professional experience, they too have personal experience of labour, birth and what it’s like to become a mother.
+Our midwives are all mothers themselves, so not only do they have a great deal of professional experience, they too have personal experience of labour, birth and what it’s like to become a mother.